Configure external identity providers with AKS structured authentication (preview)

 --cluster-name $CLUSTER_NAME

-Get details of a specific authenticator:
+Get details for a specific JWT authenticator

 az aks jwtauthenticator show \